Weiss

 Analog Outputs

-Line out unbalanced on RCA connector.
+Line out is unbalanced on the RCA connector.

 Line out balanced on XLR connector.

-Headphone out on 1/4" Jack Analogue.
+Headphone out on a 1/4" Jack Analogue.

-For the DAC502: Additional headphone output on a 4 pin XLR connector.
+For the DAC502: Additional headphone output on a 4-pin XLR connector.

-No sound degrading servo mechanisms are used.
+No sound-degrading servo mechanisms are used.

 Front panel controls